YuFengUofR/yufenguofr.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://jhc.sjtu.edu.cn/about/overview/'>The John Hopcroft Center for Computer Science</a> @ <a href='https://en.sjtu.edu.cn/'>Shanghai Jiao Tong University</a>.
+subtitle: <a href='https://jhc.sjtu.edu.cn/about/overview/'>The John Hopcroft Center for Computer Science</a>@SJTU.
 Shanghai.

 profile:
   align: right